Database Query Results : Vitamin D3, , Risk

 - Target achieving 80 ng/mL

-- Reduces oxidative stress (ROS)
+- Vitamin D may modulate oxidative stress markers.
+(ROS)

 - Nrf2 plays a key role in protecting cells against oxidative stress; this is modulated by vitamin D

-- One recommendation is to get your level up to around 125 ng/ml
+- One recommendation is to get your level up to around 125 ng/ml (however not supported by consensus clinical trial evidence).

 - Chemo depletes Vitamin D levels so 10,000 IUs daily? – ask your doctor first.
+Typical maintenance dosing for most adults is 800–2000 IU/day; higher doses may be used short-term under medical supervision when correcting deficiency.

 After correction of vitamin D deficiency through loading doses of oral vitamin D (or safe sun exposure), adequate maintenance doses of vitamin D3 are needed.
 This can be achieved in approximately 90% of the adult population with vitamin D supplementation between 1000 to 4000 IU/day, 10,000 IU twice a week, or 50,000 IU twice a month [10,125].
 On a population basis, such doses would allow approximately 97% of people to maintain their serum 25(OH)D concentrations above 30 ng/mL [19,126].
 Others, such as persons with obesity, those with gastrointestinal disorders, and during pregnancy and lactation, are likely to require doses of 6,000 IU/day.